Click to return to the first page

 An impressive article/interview is published as chapter 43 of Kevin Brownlow’s The Parade’s Gone By...
 (Berkeley: University of California Press, 1968).

 The best book about Buster Keaton’s life is Oliver Lindsey Scott’s superb, seductive, and encyclopedic Buster Keaton, the Little Iron Man (New Zealand: privately printed [1995]), but it’s no longer available except at libraries.
 What made it so good?
 Simple: Oliver gathered every sentence that Buster was ever known to have spoken, stitched them all together in chronological order, and ran the result by Eleanor, who supplied a running commentary.
 That makes this book a unique primary source of inestimable value.
 (Eleanor’s running commentary had the occasional glitch, a few failures of recall, and tiny little bits of inadvertent misinformation.
-Surprisingly, she said that Buster was 5'6" when he was in fact 5'4".
+Surprisingly, she said that Buster was 5'6" when he was in fact a bit under 5'4".
 Some of what she said was based not on her conversations with Buster, but on things she had heard from others or on things she had read.)
 The problem is that Oliver died before he could get most of the copyright clearances, and so he ran off only a handful of copies, informally, and charged an arm and a leg.
 Busterphiles, most of them anyway, have declared undying hatred of this book, but I assume what they really hate is the peculiar behavior of Oliver Scott.
 Well, yeah, hey, he was pretty darned peculiar, often annoying, true, but his book is magnificent.
 He asked if I would take it over, and I said nothanx, and now I sorta regret that.
 Maybe the reason he offered was because he knew he was dying?
 I really don’t know, though.
 I nothanxed him because the copyright situation was quicksand.
 My fear was that the copyright clearances would entirely consume the remainder of my life and that even then nothing would ever be resolved.

 The best book on Keaton’s work is Jim Kline’s The Complete Films of Buster Keaton (New York: Citadel Press, 1993).
 David Macleod’s The Sound of Buster Keaton (London: Buster Books, 1995), which deals only with the post-independence work, is also highly recommended.
 Daniel Moews’s Keaton: The Silent Features Close Up contains an invaluable final section entitled “Bibliographical and Filmographical Comments.”
 Alan Schneider wrote a self-deprecatingly hilarious and touching description of his work with Keaton in an essay called “On Directing Film.”
 Keaton, dismayed by what he thought was an insane script, was not his usual joking and laughing self on the set, but taciturn and subdued, giving Schneider the wrong impression that the somber attitude he adopted for Film was a carry-over from real life.
 This essay is included in Samuel Beckett’s Film: Complete Scenario / Illustrations / Production Shots (New York: Grove Press / Evergreen, 1969), and was later republished, with a few modifications, as “The Sam and Buster Show, 1964–1965,” a chapter in Schneider’s unfinished autobiography Entrances: An American Director’s Journey (New York: Viking Penguin, 1986).
 (Among the people who despise Schneider’s essay and find it dishonest: Eleanor Keaton, Oliver Scott, Jim Karen who worked both with Schneider and Keaton, and every Buster fan I’ve ever met.
 So I’m completely alone in my judgment on this one, but I can’t find anything dishonest about it and I think it’s a wonderful source.)